MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common/faqs-copilot-model-driven-app.md

 ## How was Copilot in model-driven apps evaluated?
 What metrics are used to measure performance?

 Copilot in model-driven apps underwent substantial testing before the feature was released in preview.
 If you encounter issues while using Copilot in model-driven apps, submit your feedback.
 Your feedback is used to improve Microsoft products and services.
-For more information, see: Data, privacy, and security for Azure OpenAI Service
+For more information, go to: [Data, privacy, and security for Azure OpenAI Service ](/legal/cognitive-services/openai/data-privacy)

 ## What are the limitations of Copilot in model-driven apps?
 How can users minimize the impact of the Copilot in model-driven apps limitations when using the system?